DavidEsdrs/image-processing/README.md

 After installing the build in your machine.
 You can perform one or more operations (listed below) onto the images.
 The arguments -i (input) and -o (output) are mandatory.
 You can perform one or more operations.

+> **Note**: The file extension of the output determines the container of the file.
+It means that if your output is input.jpeg and you set the output as output.png, the container of the output will be PNG, and vice-versa.

 ```sh
 iproc -i [input] -o [output] [...args]
 ```